 By Caspar Gajewski

-The 73-acre South Brooklyn Marine Terminal will be transformed by the energy titans Equinor and bp into an operations and maintenance hub and staging area for the vast offshore wind farms they’ve been contracted to construct in the New York Bight, which will bring “over 1000 jobs to the area,” according to a company spokesperson.
+The 73-acre South Brooklyn Marine Terminal will be transformed by energy titans Equinor and BP into an operations hub for the vast offshore wind farms they’ve been contracted to build.
+According to a company spokesperson, when that happens it will bring “over 1,000 jobs to the area.”

-Lauren Shane, senior communications manager for Equinor Wind U.S., said more than 1000.
-At a community meeting Equinor hosted on Feb.
-28, a different company representative said the port upgrades would create 1500 short-term jobs and 500 long-term jobs.
-Bklyner reported “1000 short-term and 200 long-term jobs within the Sunset Park community and 5,200 jobs overall.”
-Mayor Eric Adams said the offshore wind industry will bring “13,000 local jobs over time,” when he announced on Jan.
-13 the SBMT port transformation agreement.
+Lauren Shane, senior communications manager for Equinor Wind US, said it would be more than 1,000.
+At a community meeting Equinor hosted in February, a different company representative said the port upgrades would create 1,500 short-term jobs and 500 long-term jobs.
+Bklyner reported “1,000 short-term and 200 long-term jobs within the Sunset Park community and 5,200 jobs overall.”
+Mayor Eric Adams said the offshore wind industry will bring “13,000 local jobs over time,” when he announced the SBMT port transformation agreement in January.

 “This community vision of taking the industrial waterfront so that it could start building for climate adaptation, mitigation and resilience is not new,” Elizabeth Yeampierre, the executive director of UPROSE, told Bklyner.
 “These are victories that don’t happen overnight.”

-Yeampierre would know.
-UPROSE lead a successful 2019 opposition campaign against Industry City’s rezoning proposal for the SBMT, which is the city’s largest industrial waterfront, that the group and others believed would accelerate gentrification, displacement and economic inequality.
+UPROSE in partnership with Community Board Seven and others led a successful 2019 opposition campaign against Industry City’s rezoning proposal for the SBMT, which is the city’s largest industrial waterfront, that the group and others believed would accelerate gentrification, displacement and economic inequality.

-The organization wanted to maintain the waterfront’s industrial identity not least because, according to a report by former New York State Comptroller Thomas DiNapoli, 11.3% of private-sector jobs in Sunset Park are manufacturing related, the highest for any community in NYC.
+The organization wanted to maintain the waterfront’s industrial identity not least because, according to a report by former New York State Comptroller Thomas DiNapoli, 11.3 percent of private-sector jobs in Sunset Park are manufacturing related, the highest for any community in NYC.